manascloud7/samplerepo/README.md

 # samplerepo
-This will include basic Git commands information.
+This will include basic Git commands information for practice.